 The recruiting process can be a tricky dance between candidates and recruiters, with both parties trying to navigate the ins and outs of finding the perfect fit.
 But one thing that should never happen during this dance is ghosting by either party.
 Ghosting, or disappearing without a trace, is a frustrating and unprofessional move that can leave both candidates and recruiters feeling upset, discouraged, and in the dark.

-So, what can we do to avoid ghosting?
+So what can we do to avoid ghosting by recruiters or by candidates?
 For candidates, it’s important to communicate effectively and respectfully.
 If you’re no longer interested in a position, simply let the recruiter know.
 They’ll appreciate the feedback and will be able to move on to other candidates who are a better fit.
 Similarly, recruiters should also communicate clearly and in a timely manner.
 If a candidate is no longer being considered for the position, let them know so they can move on to other opportunities.

-By avoiding ghosting, both candidates and recruiters can build stronger professional relationships and avoid any awkwardness down the line.
+By avoiding recruiter ghosting, both candidates and recruiters can ensure a positive experience, build stronger professional relationships, and avoid any awkwardness down the line.
 So let’s commit to clear communication, respect, and professionalism throughout the recruiting process.